nadinezab/kc-house-prices-prediction/README.md

 * **Jupyter Notebook**

 The [Jupyter Notebook](https://github.com/nadinezab/kc-house-prices-prediction/blob/master/kc-house-prices.ipynb) is our key deliverable and contains details of our approach and methodology, data cleaning, exploratory data analysis and model building and validation.
+The key models have also been saved using Pickle.

 I recommend using [nbviewer](https://nbviewer.jupyter.org/) to view the Jupyter Notebook.